Skip to main content

 Faculty Commitments:

-(1) Be as respectful, helpful, and clear as possible in our communications with students.
+(2) Be as respectful, helpful, and clear as possible in communications with students.

-(2) Hand out reading questions in advance of each reading assignment.
+(3) Hand out reading questions and lists of major concepts in advance of each reading assignment, to assist in close reading of the text.

 At the end of the course, you will be asked to grade the professor with a student-evaluation form.
 In addition, we welcome feedback, especially constructive feedback, throughout the semester, in whatever form (office hours, e-mail, anonymous notes, etc.) that you feel comfortable with.